aljedaxi/zettel/pages/z_being_and_nothingness.md

 > the essence finally is radically severed from the individual appearance which manifests it, since on principle it is that which must be able to be manifested by an infinite series of individual manifestation.
 [4]
 ##
-> the appearance can not
+> the appearance can not be the thin film of nothingness which separates the being-of-the-subject from absolute-being
 ## abschattung is a shading, a shadow